 Specifying binder env¶

 Hopefully this will get easier, but basically, at this time there is an entirely separate environment file for binder.
-Ideally, binder would read from all the projects, unpin everything, and then setup that union environment.
+Ideally, binder would read from all the projects, unpin everything, and then set up that union environment, but we haven’t built that machinery, and the resulting environment may or may not actually be feasible to build (in the common case that projects have conflicting requirements).